blase147/luxury-cars-frontend/README.md

 ### Key Features <a name="key-features"></a>

-- Booking a luxury reseravtion.
+- Booking a luxury car.
 - Add a new car.
 - Delete a car.
 - My reservations page only for the logged-in users.